kxxt/aspeak/README.md

 in your aspeak profile.
 Read the following section for more details.

+From v5.2.0, you can also set the authentication secrets via the following environment variables:

+- `ASPEAK_AUTH_KEY` for authentication using subscription key
+- `ASPEAK_AUTH_TOKEN` for authentication using authorization token

 From v4.3.0, you can let aspeak use a proxy server to connect to the endpoint.
 For now, only http and socks5 proxies are supported (no https support yet).
 For example:

 ```sh